 Bacterial Meningitis (other than Invasive Meningococcal Disease) in Ireland

-Apart from Neisseria meningitidis, which is the most common cause of bacterial meningitis in Ireland, other pathogens cause this disease, including those caused by non-notifiable organisms.
 Meningitis is an inflammation of the meninges, which is the name given to the covering layer of the brain and spinal cord.
-Among the bacterial organisms that cause meningitis that are notifiable in their own right, include Haemophilus influenzae, Streptococcus pneumoniae, Leptospira species, Listeria species, Tuberculosis and Streptococcus pyogene.
+Bacterial organisms that cause meningitis that are notifiable in their own right, include Haemophilus influenzae, Streptococcus pneumoniae, Leptospira species, Listeria species, Tuberculosis and Streptococcus pyogenes.

-Bacterial Meningitis other than IMD in Ireland, 2017
+Bacterial Meningitis, other than Invasive Meningococcal Disease (IMD), in Ireland, 2021